 It’s not unusual for people to use alcohol to alleviate anxiety.
 However, the relationship between anxiety and alcohol use disorder can become a dangerous, self-perpetuating cycle.
 Scientific research reveals how habitual drinking amplifies symptoms of anxiety or vice versa.
 Outside of the medical community, the internet is flooded with information and forums discussing how quitting alcohol cured my anxiety.
-We decided to explore more on this topic.
+We decided to explore more on this topic and, exactly, what happens with anxiety after drinking alcohol.

 Every human being experiences emotions.
 Some are great.
 Some really suck.
 But all are normal and natural.
-Intense emotions, however, can trigger crippling fear and worry that can manifest into complex anxiety disorders.
+Intense emotions, however, can trigger crippling fear and worry that can manifest into complex disorders that present themselves as anxiety, depression, and a number of other mental health complexities.
 Anxiety continues to be one of the most common and pervasive mental disorders affecting nearly 40 million people in the United States.
 They are real, serious medical conditions just like heart disease or diabetes.
 Unfortunately, the majority of sufferers don’t receive needed treatment – only about 39% do – leaving a gap in care that forces many into dangerous self-medicating practices.

 A Clinical Psychology Review study cites a cultural shift toward extrinsic goals as the leading contributor to anxiety prevalence.
 The view suggests that motivations are drifting away from the community and onto the individual.
 In a society where materialism is paramount, there is more opportunity for stronger negative emotions to fester.
 Is social media a culprit?
 What about the pressure and stresses of work?
 Experts agree that anxiety doesn’t derive from the same place, nor does it affect everyone the same.